operand/agency/docs/README.md

 agents who do not implement the given action.

-## Adding an Environment-Aware Agent
+## Adding an Intelligent Agent

+Lastly we can add an intelligent agent into the space.

 To add the [`OpenAIFunctionAgent`](./agency/agents/demo_agent.py) class to the
 environment: